deepdeb/next-ecom-webdevsimplified/README.md

 Clone the repository

-Create a .env file at the root with following:
+Create .env file at the root with following:

 ```bash
 DATABASE_URL="file:./dev.db"